Every business has customers who have struggles and problems they’re trying to solve. And I can tell you right away your customers are no different.

 - Social media strategy.

-Know their domain authority and the page authority
+- their page authority

-See what anchor text the competition used
+- what anchor text the competition used

 Use Google Analytics